alipirani88/QC-d/README.md

 -scheduler SLURM \
 -downsample yes \
 -reference KPNIH1
+-dryrun

 ```

 The above command will calculate the raw coverage and fastq statistics, generate fastqc report, gather fastqc reports to generate a multiqc report.
-It will however not run kraken/gatk/ariba but instead generate slurm jobs for each analysis that the user can submit later.
+It will however not run kraken/gatk/ariba but instead generate slurm jobs for each analysis without submitting it to cluster.
+User can submit the later after verifying that all the SLURM/PBS arguments are set properly.

 The kraken jobs will be generated in prefix_Kraken_results folder.
 The jobs will downsample the fastqc reads if they are greater than 100X, scans downsampled reads against Kraken database(path should be provided in config file) and generate a kraken report.